oleewere/filecollector/README.md

 #### `collector.useFullPath`

 Use full path for processed files (inside `outputLocation`).
 Can be useful if because of the wildcard patterns, the base file name are the same for different files from different folders.
 Default value is `true`.

+#### `collector.checkDiskSpace`

+IF this option is set, before file processing - based on the file size and `requiredDiskSpaceRatio` option - it will check you have enough space for copying those files into your working directory or not.
+Default value is `true`.

+#### `collector.requiredDiskSpaceRatio`

+This value is used for `checkDiskSpace` option.
+The required disk space will be calculated with this value (as a multiplier, e.g. if my files full size is 100MB and this setting is 1.6, the processing will require 160MB free space).
+Default value is `1.0`.

 #### `collector.processFileScript`